-P4S533-MX 184-Pin DDR DIMM Sockets
+P4S8X-X 184-Pin DDR DIMM Sockets

-- 1. Make sure to unplug the power supply before adding or removing DIMMs or other system components.
-Failure to do so may cause severe damage to the motherboard and other system components. - 2.
-DDR and SDRAM memory slots cannot be used simultaneously.
+Make sure to unplug the power supply before adding or removing DIMMs or other system components.
+Failure to do so may cause severe damage to the motherboard and other system components.

 Follow these steps to install a DIMM.